igorkulman/coding-journal/content/about.md

 🎓 I have a master’s degree in Computer Science from Charles University in Prague, with a specialization in Software Engineering.

-🧑‍💻 This blog is my programming journal: iOS, Swift, automation, and the occasional rant when tech misbehaves.
+🧑‍💻 This site is my programming journal: iOS, Swift, automation, and the occasional rant when tech misbehaves.
+I also keep a short overview of things I’m building and have worked on on the [Projects](/projects) page.

 🖥 I’m a big fan of open source—check out my [GitHub](https://github.com/igorkulman) for projects, tools, and experiments.
 I’m also a contributor to [KeePassium](https://github.com/keepassium/KeePassium), a modern open-source password manager for Apple platforms.